xendarboh/docker-OSVR/README.md

 * [Open Broadcaster Software](OBS/README.md) for mirroring/recording an HMD screen

 ## TODO
+- [ ] OSVR-Unity
+- [ ] OSVR-Unreal
+- [ ] OSVR-SteamVR
-- [ ] osvr_server Dockerfile for the specific purpose of running osvr_server
+- [ ] seperate osvr/server image from osvr/core
-- [ ] remove --privileged from osvr_server.sh, determine specifically which devices are needed
+- [ ] remove --privileged from osvr_server.sh if possible, determine specifically which devices are needed
 - [ ] remove nvidia/opengl from OSVR-Core if it is not needed
-- [x] install OSVR Tracker Viewer, after tested extract to its own Dockerfile
-- [x] fix error: `D-Bus ...
-Failed to open "/etc/machine-id"`
-- [x] WebVR: save firefox configuration to enable osvr
-- [ ] seperate osvr/server image from osvr/core

 ## Note
 OpenGL is provided by nvidia, change the Dockerfile to match your host.